--We won't get into details here, but the short story is:
+-We won't get into this here, but the short story is:

-- Don't sign the name of the Next SECure record, but a hash of it Still possible to prove non existence, without revealing name - Still possible to prove non-existence, without revealing name. - This is a simplified explanation.
+- Don't sign the name of the Next SECure record, but a hash of it Still possible to prove non-existence, without revealing name. - This is a simplified explanation.
 RFC 5155 covering NSEC3 is 53 pages long. - Also introduces the concept of "opt-out" (see section 6 of the RFC) which has uses for so-called delegation-centric zones with unsigned delegations - in short: don't bother signing RRsets for delegations which you know don't implement DNSSEC.